Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Introduction

-Several surveys on TPPs in machine learning already exist, such as \citet{yan2019recent} and \citet{shchur2021neural}.
-The former summarizes advances in statistical TPPs and neural TPPs, while the latter provides a more detailed overview of neural TPPs.
-Additionally, surveys in other domains, such as finance, include \citet{bacry2015hawkes} and \citet{hawkes2018hawkes}.
-Compared to these works, this paper provides a comprehensive update.
-In the statistical TPPs domain, we focus on recent progress in Bayesian nonparametric TPPs, which has been largely overlooked—most prior reviews, such as \citet{yan2019recent}, primarily cover frequentist approaches.
-For neural TPPs, \citet{shchur2021neural} reviews works prior to 2020, but this paper discusses advances from 2020 to 2025.
-Furthermore, we review the emerging area of LLM-based TPPs, which has gained significant attention in recent years but has yet to be comprehensively reviewed.
+\paragraph{Comparison with Existing TPP Surveys} Several surveys on TPPs in machine learning already exist, such as \citet{yan2019recent} and \citet{shchur2021neural}.
+The former summarizes advances in statistical and neural TPPs, while the latter provides a more detailed overview of neural TPPs.
+Additionally, surveys in other domains, such as finance, include \citet{hawkes2018hawkes}.
+Compared with these works, this paper provides a comprehensive update.
+In the domain of statistical TPPs, we emphasize recent progress in Bayesian nonparametric TPPs, which has been largely overlooked, as most prior reviews (e.g., \citet{yan2019recent}) primarily focus on frequentist approaches.
+For neural TPPs, \citet{shchur2021neural} covers works up to 2020, whereas this survey reviews advances from 2020 to 2025.
+Furthermore, we include a systematic review of the emerging area of LLM-based TPPs, which has gained significant attention in recent years but has not yet been comprehensively surveyed.
+A detailed comparison with existing surveys is provided in \cref{table1}.